Abinash018/owooza.github.io/README.md

 # Welcome to my personal online space

-## This is my personal space and playground for writing articles and personal opinions generally about life and everything in between
+## This is my personal space and playground for exercising & learning writing articles and personal opinions generally about life and everything in between